"Excellent work in complex fraud cases"

-Frank Ilett is managing partner at Haberman Ilett LLP.
-He has specialised in forensic accounting since 1991, spending 22 years in Big Four firms (13 as partner) before joining Philip Haberman at Haberman Ilett LLP.
+Frank Ilett is a managing director at Kroll.
+He has specialised in forensic accounting since 1991, spending 22 years in Big Four firms (13 as partner) before joining Philip Haberman at Haberman Ilett.

 Frank has been actively involved in over 175 matters, including commercial disputes, shareholder disputes, investment treaty claims, transaction-related disputes, negligence claims and disputes arising out of accounting and financial irregularities.
 His experience spans most industry sectors.

 Frank has a particular specialism assessing losses in large-scale ICT implementation disputes.
-Having worked regularly on such disputes over the past 20 years he is very familiar with most of the legal, technical and financial issues that arise and how to account for them within his loss calculations.
+Having worked regularly on such disputes for over 20 years, he is very familiar with most of the legal, technical and financial issues that arise and how to quantify their impact within his loss calculations.

-He has given oral evidence numerous times in the English courts and before international arbitration tribunals, including the LCIA, ICC and the SAAA.
+He has given oral evidence many times (six times since May 2019) in the English courts and before international arbitration tribunals, including the LCIA, ICC, HKIAC and the SAAA.

 Frank is one of a small number of expert accountants to have been appointed as an expert assessor under the Arbitration Act 1996.